 September 07, 2017 | Richard Hartung

-- The popularity of bots is skyrocketing as they become more common, with improved capabilities
+- The popularity of chatbots is slowly rising due to their improved capabilities

-- The benefits of using are driving usage well beyond early technology adopters, and banks are responding by offering increasingly capable bots
+- The benefits of chatbots are driving usage well beyond early technology adopters, and banks are responding by offering increasingly capable chatbots

-- Retail bankers will need to develop a bot strategy and implement bots more quickly than they might have previously expected
+- Retail bankers will need to develop and implement a chatbot strategy more quickly than they might have previously expected

 What are chatbots and how do they work

-If a consumer wants to buy shoes, for example, one option is to find a shoe store online and make a purchase based on the information on the website.
-If the online shoe store has a bot, however, the consumer can ask about the size, colour, style or other features and receive intelligent replies, as well as advice.
+If a consumer wants to buy shoes, for example, one option is to find a shoe store online and make a purchase based on the available information.
+If the online shoe store has a chatbot, however, the consumer can ask about the size, colour, style or other features and receive intelligent replies, as well as advice.
 That conversation with a bot is very similar to the experience they would have in a physical store.